About Air Compressors.com

 I put a collar and epoxied a reinforcing cap on it, then I re-drilled a new breather hole to intersect with the old.

-Central Pneumatic 3 gallon air compressor
+Central Pneumatic 3 gallon portable air compressor

-Central Pneumatic 3 gallon air compressor
+Central Pneumatic 3 gallon portable air compressor

 I ran the compressor, later noticing a growing puddle of oil underneath.